 We interviewed Margaret Landale in 2016 in the run up to her workshop of that year on working with developmental trauma.
-Margaret is back with us early next year to deliver a presentation at our event called The Body Speaks – Embodied Conversations in Psychotherapy.
-Here is our interview from last year…
+Margaret is back with us this year to deliver a workshop called Exploring mindfulness as an effective resource in psychotherapy.
+Here is our earlier interview with Margaret…

 Trauma is an experience that will effect most of us at some point in our lives, and it is an experience that we will work with often within clinical practice.
 Whether this is trauma caused by an event, an accident, abuse (current or past), bereavement and loss, or change of circumstances; any experience of trauma will impact upon the mind, emotions and body and interrupt normal functioning.
 While most clinicians will work with trauma at some point, working with developmental trauma in particular needs to be a thoughtful and careful process so that re-traumatising does not occur.

 There have been significant advances in the understanding and treatment of trauma in recent years which has led to the development of a range of effective trauma processing models.
 However these models have their limitations when we are faced with complex trauma issues which may have their roots in early childhood and represent unstable, neglectful or abusive attachment scenarios.

 We have worked with Margaret in the past… just check out the testimonials on her page to see how well received she has been!
 In addition to receiving rave reviews for her fantastic training, Margaret is a renown psychotherapist and body psychotherapist, specialising in stress-related and psychosomatic disorders, and an author.